DNM1008/Dots/README.md

 Pipewire for Pulseaudio.

 Copy the content of `.config` to your own `~/.config` folder, then add `source /home/<your user name>/.config/bash/bash_profile` to `/etc/bash.bashrc`
+To use custom keymap, install evremap.
+Consult their [github page](https://github.com/wez/evremap) and/or [Arch Wiki](https://wiki.archlinux.org/title/Input_remap_utilities) for further instruction as to how to get going.
+The sample config file is in `~/.config/evremap/evremap.toml`.
+You can either edit the service file to point it to it or move it to `/etc/`.
+Obviously you can edit the toml file to suit your liking.
+* If you don't want to use my key remaps (see below), you can disable evremap.service and uninstall evremap.

 The config files should already have a wallpaper and a lockscreen wallpaper